Anti-phishing protection in Microsoft 365

 - Campaign Views: Machine learning and other heuristics identify and analyze messages that are involved in coordinated phishing attacks against the entire service and your organization.
 For more information, see Campaign Views in Microsoft Defender for Office 365.

 - Attack simulation training: Admins can create fake phishing messages and send them to internal users as an education tool.
-For more information, see Simulate a phishing attack.
+For more information, see Get started using Attack simulation training.